wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 7 Now James , the chief governor , and the counselors , and the scribes of the great Sanhedrim , went out to see the battle , and to contrive for the safety of the city.

-8 And Munroe , the chief scribe of the great Sanhedrim , was there ; and Armstrong , and many other friends of the land of Columbia.
+8 And Munroe ,* the chief scribe of the great Sanhedrim , was there ; and Armstrong ,** and many other friends of the land of Columbia.

+* Hon.
+James Munroe , then Sec'ry of State.

+** Gen. Armstrong.

 9 Nevertheless , the wisdom of all their plans failed them ; and they were sorely grieved to behold the husbandmen and the army of Winder , the chief captain , flee before the host of Britain.